Johnson-blip02/Pet-Dating-App/README.md

 ## ✨ Highlight Features

 - 🐶 **Pet-First Social Networking**
-  Users create pet profiles including name, type, age, location, preferences, and photos — making networking lighthearted yet functional.
+  Users can create pet profiles including name, type, age, location, preferences, and photos.

 - 📸 **Cloudinary Image Upload**
   Profile photos are uploaded to the cloud with real-time preview and backend validation.